alexch/codelikethis/public/lessons/javascript/input_and_output.md

 * Change `name.js` so it also prints the number of characters in the user's name.
 * For instance:

     What is your first name?
 Grace
     What is your last name?
 Hopper
     Hello, Grace Hopper!
     Your name is 11 characters long.

-# Lab: Madlibs

-Let's create a Madlib template!
-The goal for this lab is to create a program that will ask for certain types of words (noun, verb, adjective, etc.) and once it has recieved a certain number of inputs it will insert those words, in the correct places, into a story which your computer will print to the terminal.

-* create a story with at least five words omitted (it does not have to be a long story ~1 paragraph)
-* create a function that asks for input for each of the omitted words
-* print the story to the console, filling in the blanks with the provided words.